Kodirova/Kodirova/README.md

 - 👋 Hi, I’m Kimmy
 - 👀 I’m interested in programming, reading books, and music
-- 🌱 I’m currently learning Golang, RabbitMQ, Kafka, Solidity
+- 🌱 I’m currently learning Golang, Solidity
 - 💞️ I’m looking to collaborate on blockchain projects
 - 📫 How to reach me kodirovairoda7@gmail.com